Partial Wasserstein Covering: Introduction

 \section{Introduction}

-A major challenge in real-world machine learning applications is to cope with mismatches between the data distributions used for development and actual applications.
-If there are regions in the development data distribution with densities lower than those in the application dataset, we have potential risks such as a lack of evaluation or high generalization error in such regions.
-Our motivation is to resolve issues related to low data density by adding additional data to development datasets.
-However, the limited budget for labeling new data allows us to add only a limited number of data.
+A major challenge in real-world machine learning applications is coping with mismatches between the data distribution obtained in real-world applications and those used for development.
+Regions in the real-world data distribution that are not well supported in the development data distribution (i.e., regions with low relative densities) result in potential risks such as a lack of evaluation or high generalization error, which in turn leads to low product quality.
+Our motivation is to provide developers with information on what patterns are not being taken into account when developing products by selecting some of the (usually \emph{unlabeled}) real-world data distribution, also referred to as \emph{application dataset},\footnote{More precisely, we call a finite set of data sampled from the real-world data distribution \emph{application dataset} in this study.} to fill in the gaps in the \emph{development dataset}.
+Note that the term ``development'' includes choosing models to use, designing subroutines for fail safe, and training/testing models.

 Our research question is formulated as follows.
-To resolve a lack of data density in development datasets, how and with which metric can we select data from a candidate dataset with a limited budget?
-One reasonable approach is to define the discrepancy between data distributions and select data to minimize this discrepancy.
-Wasserstein distance has attracted significant attention as a metric for data distributions~\cite{pmlr-v70-arjovsky17a, alvarez2020geometric}.
-However, the Wasserstein distance is not capable of representing the \emph{asymmetric} relationship between application datasets and development datasets; our interest is on areas with densities in the development dataset lower than those in the the application dataset, whereas we disregard areas with higher densities.
+To resolve the lack of data density in development datasets, how and using which metric can we select data from application datasets with a limited amount of data for developers to understand?
+One reasonable approach is to define the discrepancy between the data distributions and select data to minimize this discrepancy.
+The Wasserstein distance has attracted significant attention as a metric for data distributions~\cite{pmlr-v70-arjovsky17a, alvarez2020geometric}.
+However, the Wasserstein distance is not capable of representing the \emph{asymmetric} relationship between application datasets and development datasets, i.e., the parts that are over-included during development increase the Wasserstein distance.